Bachelor of Aviation (Remotely Piloted Aircraft Systems)

 - Fees & Scholarships

-Advanced skills in this area will become increasingly important as the industry develops to include commercial application of larger drones like uncrewed airplanes, which are expected within the next decade to join smaller platforms operating in airspace shared by crewed aircraft.
+Advanced skills in this area are in high demand as the industry evolves to include commercial application of larger drones like uncrewed airplanes – expected within the next decade to join smaller platforms operating in airspace shared by crewed aircraft.
 Current applications include logistics, environmental monitoring, medical and disaster relief, health and safety management.
 This forward-thinking program ensures you are ready for both current and future job opportunities in this ever-changing field.

-You’ll join our School of Aviation and learn from industry leaders through a combination of classroom and hands-on experiential learning.
-Industry-leading experts like Dr. Graham Doig, founder and former CEO of Seaflight Technologies, designed this new program.
-Dr. Doig leads our Drone program and teaches Drone Operations Management, Drone Information Systems, and Drone Entrepreneurship.
+You’ll join UNSW’s leading School of Aviation and learn through a combination of classroom and hands-on learning.
+Be guided by industry experts, such as Dr. Graham Doig, founder and former CEO of Seaflight Technologies, covering subjects like Drone Operations Management, Drone Information Systems, and Drone Entrepreneurship.
 Our academics and industry partners will help you develop the knowledge and problem-solving skills to thrive in your drone career in any sector.

 Want to see more from UNSW Science?